 With this in mind, we’re rounding up some of the best practises for ensuring maximum Cloud security:

-It’s all well and good employing Cloud systems, but if your staff aren’t properly trained in how to use them, this could pose a major security threat.
-As hackers become more sophisticated and the IT landscape constantly evolves, it’s important that your staff are well trained and pup-to-date on the latest security threats.
+- Train staff It’s all well and good employing Cloud systems, but if your staff aren’t properly trained in how to use them, this could pose a major security threat.
+As hackers become more sophisticated and the IT landscape constantly evolves, it’s important that your staff are well trained and up-to-date on the latest security threats.